chinmayasrathore/chinmayasrathore.github.io/_books/adb.md

 The following *Playlist on YouTube* supplements the contents of the book and should be helpful to learn and use AsciiDoc.
 I plan to keep adding videos so be sure to revist this playlist for new videos.

 [![AsciiDoc for Beginners Tutorial Playlist](/assets/img/adbpl.png)](https://www.youtube.com/watch?v=cWKUo3xUXlo&list=PLKR_CvN6SDJj3kW6_BHM0L6cEz8kRphrh)

+Will be posting more videos in the playlist.
+Please revisit.